Students Across The Country Had Powerful Messages Of Solidarity For The Parkland Shooting Survivors

 One month after a high school shooting in Parkland, Florida, left 17 people dead, students across the country walked out of classes on Wednesday to show solidarity with the survivors and protest gun violence.

-"This movement is created by you, it’s been lead by you.
+"This movement is created by you.
+It’s been led by you.
 And we stand with you every step of the way.
-Even if we weren’t the ones affected, we feel your pain, we feel your tragedy."
+Even if we weren’t the ones affected, we feel your pain.
+We feel your tragedy."

 Aditi Kiragi, a sophomore, walked out of class at East High School in Wichita, Kansas, with her friends on Wednesday morning despite her school threatening disciplinary action against students who participated.

 "I just want to say that to all the surviving Parkland students that have become advocates, thank you.
-This movement is created by you, it’s been lead by you.
+This movement is created by you.
+It’s been led by you.
 And we stand with you every step of the way," she said.
-"Even if we weren’t the ones affected, we feel your pain, we feel your tragedy.
+"Even if we weren’t the ones affected, we feel your pain.
+We feel your tragedy.
 And we won’t stop until the possibility is not there again."

-For their 17 minute walkout, the students could receive an unexcused absence on their records, she said.
+For their 17-minute walkout, the students could receive an unexcused absence on their records, she said.

 "We all stand together.
 And we are not going to sit down," said Amaan Syed, also a sophomore at the school.